AskPat 666 Episode Transcript

 All right, here is today's question from Andrea.

 Andrea: Hi, Pat.
 It's Andrea from Bermuda.
 I'm a holistic nutritionist, and my website is goodhealthgirl.com.
+[Editor's note: This site is no longer active.]
 I listened to your SPI podcast last week about doing a content audit, and this is something I've been thinking about doing for a while and it needs to be done.
 Some of my previous blog posts are off brand or just not good or just something I don't even want on there anymore.
 So, when it comes to republishing some of the content, should I change the date to 2016 even if it was published in 2014.
 Not sure what to do about this.
 Also, I have a lot of seasonal posts on my blog like “healthy Super Bowl snacks” and “Christmas Brunch Recipes.”
 Are these things that should be on my site all the time?
 Or are seasonal posts … should they be taken down and put back up?
 I'm not sure what to do with them at all, or if I even want to do seasonal posts anymore.
 I'd really love your opinion on that.
 I love everything you do, Pat.
 It's been a real help.
 Love hearing all the success stories.
 Thank you.

 Pat Flynn: What's up, Andrea!
 Thank you so much for the question.
 I really appreciate it.
 The episode that Andrea's talking about for everybody else out there who's listening is episode 200 of the Smart Passive Income podcast.
 You can find that at Smart Passive Income Podcast, session 200.
 This is where we had Todd Tresidder from financialmentor.com onboard to talk about the blog audit, and the best way to describe it is when you write your blog, it's just content you write over time.
 Over time you find that some of that content is just out of date or, like Andrea was saying, just shouldn't belong there.
 You would never publish a first draft of a book, would you?
 Well, we are all publishing the first drafts of our blog until we do a blog audit.
 Hopefully that analogy works, and it just puts it into perspective just how much we need to do this.
 A lot of people are seeing a lot of benefits SEO-wise, search engine optimization.
 They're getting higher rankings in Google.
 It's just a better experience for people on your website.